 Start date of the project

-Air Liquide has submitted a demand for public funding to the French public authorities on 20/03/2020.
-The project would not start before 2021, in any case not before June 30th which is the deadline of the French call for expression of interest regarding the IPCEI on Hydrogen.
+Air Liquide has submitted a demand for public funding to the French public authorities on (to be defined).
+The project will likely start in 2020, in any case not before June 30th which is the deadline of the French call for expression of interest regarding the IPCEI on Hydrogen.
 Thus, the incentive effect of the aid cannot be presumed to be null.

 Counterfactual scenario